-Headrest Neckrest Tonga Islands 19th Century
+A Fine Old Polynesian Headrest or Neckrest from Tonga Islands 19th Century

 |Size||Length 46cm Height 17cm|

-This elegant form Headrest or Neckrest is from the Tonga Islands which is group of Islands that is part of Polynesia in the Southern Pacific Ocean.
-This type of Headrest are traditionally called “kali hahapo”.
-Carved from a single piece of hardwood.
+This elegant form Headrest or Neckrest is from the Tonga Islands which is a group of Islands that is part of Polynesia in the Southern Pacific Ocean.
+This type of Headrest is traditionally called “kali hahapo”, they are carved from a single piece of hardwood.
 This old and well used Headrest dates from the late 19th Century

 Exhibited: Art of the Pacific: The Nicolai Michoutouckine Collection: in Russia, Sweden Japan Australia

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.